 You know what QR Codes are and what they do.
-Just like barcodes, they store information but unlike barcodes, they can store up to 7,089 characters.
+They’re advanced level barcodes that can store up to 7,089 characters.

-You’ve seen them being commonly used for marketing, payments, promotions, and even inventory management.
+You would’ve seen them being used for marketing, payments, and even inventory management.
 And you’re now considering using them for one of your use cases.

 And you’re right.
 QR Codes make print media readily actionable.
 As a result, end-users simply need to pull put their smartphones to scan the QR Code and see the encoded content.
 As easy as clicking a picture, right?

 But here’s the thing—anyone with a smartphone can scan a QR Code to access the data encoded in it.
 While it helps end-users easily decode the QR Code easily, it is also a matter of concern if you want to restrict the access to the encoded data.

 And that’s probably your concern too.
 You want to use a QR Code but restrict access to it at the same time.
 And you’re wondering—is it actually possible to do that?